 "Trust us, Sarah.
 You can trust me."

 A muted hush of silence succeeded her baffling statement.
+If ever tumbleweed was scheduled to appear, this was the perfect time.
 Through lacking tacit knowledge in how to deal with Yvonne's bizarre exclamation, their mouths remained shut whilst their brains tried to rationalise what she meant.